 The company has involved its entire supply chain in the CE Marking process, to ensure that all product components acquired from third parties are in full compliance in terms of measurement and performance.

-All of Barnshaws’ five UK operations have been audited by Lloyds Register during the accreditation process.
+All of Barnshaws’ five UK operations have been audited by SCCS during the accreditation process.

 At Barnshaws our mission statement of "Customer First" is not a hollow sound bite.